 The best part about the manga, however, is the art, which is crisp and while not too original, is good enough to create distinguishable characters for the most part.
 It is observably better than the art of Rengoku no Karma, a manga which was drawn by the same author.

 All in all, what starts as an interesting premise for a harem romance, quickly mellows down into a more generic and uninteresting one.
+It is certainly not one of the better harem stories I've come across, or rather I should say, it's a bit late at arriving since it doesn't really do anything spectacularly different aside from having quintuplet harem members.
 But, needless to say, it has potential if the author could add better complexity to the character arcs and manage multiple main characters in a single story, which is its biggest flaw.
 Whether it happens or not, only time will tell.